Al Ahsa Oasis Saudi Arabia: An Astonishing Place

 Al Ahsa Oasis Saudi Arabia is famous not only as an oasis but also as a symbol of the ancient city.
 Much of its rich historical and archeological remains are still intact.

-Ancient mosques, forts, wells, canals, and irrigation systems in various parts of the oasis-centric cities.
+The oasis-centric cities have ancient mosques, forts, wells, canals, and irrigation systems.
 It still bears witness to its thousands of years of history, culture, and civilization.

 In 2018, UNESCO recognized Al-Ahsa as a World Heritage Site.
-According to the UNESCO website, al-Ahsa is an exceptional example of nature’s interaction with humans.
+The UNESCO website says al-Ahsa shows how nature and humans interact amazingly.